Introduction to Kathog Rigzin Chenpo Rinpoche

 Nyingma sect

-1. “The Great Perfection Ear Transmission of the King Kong Bridge”
+1.“The Great Perfection of the Ear Transmission of the Diamond Bridge”

 3. “Entering the Bodhisattva’s Behavior”